matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

 mechanism as it is more complicated and it opens abuse vectors by malicious moderators de facto modifying the content of other user's messages (even if this could be mitigated by clients displaying who has modified a user's messages).

+### Letting users hide their own messages

+There would be use cases for users hiding their own messages, e.g. marking a task as complete.
+We believe that this complicates the present MSC, as it introduces edge cases that deserve their own discussion, e.g.:

+- can a moderator make a message hidden by a user visible?
+- how do we reinterpret a sequence of visibility change messages interleaving self-hide, self-unhide, moderator-hide, moderator-unhide when one or more of the messages in the sequence gets redacted?

+For these reasons, we prefer postponing such feature to a further MSC.

 ## Security considerations
 ### Old clients